-Whether you’re refining a thesis you’ve already worked on or branching out into a new area of interest, you’ll want to know early what kind of topic you want to research for your PhD.
+Whether you’re developing a thesis on a topic you’ve already worked on or branching out into a new area of interest, you’ll want to know early what kind of topic you want to research for your PhD.
 Finding a niche that sparks your curiosity is important for ensuring you’ll stay inspired during the 3+ years ahead.

 Keep in mind that you generally have two options here.
 You can complete a PhD by:

-- start a fresh research project that aligns with your specific goals (more prep work required, but more control over your topic).
+- start a fresh research project that aligns with your specific goals.

 3. Find a PhD supervisor